data-apis/scipy-2023-presentation/paper.rst

 fragmentation within the PyData array and dataframe ecosystem.
 These libraries often borrowed concepts from, or entirely copied, the APIs of older libraries, such as NumPy, and then modified and evolved those APIs to address new needs and use cases.
-While the communities of each individual library discussed interchange and interoperability, until the founding of the Consortium for Python Data API Standards, no process for coordination among libraries arose to avoid further fragmentation and to arrive at a common set of API standards.
+While the communities of each library individually discussed interchange and interoperability, no process for coordination among libraries arose to avoid further fragmentation and to arrive at a common set of API standards, until the founding of the Consortium.

 The genesis for the Consortium grew out of many conversations among maintainers during 2019-2020.
 During those conversations, it quickly became clear that any